MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 In addition to the connected experiences mentioned above that are included with Microsoft 365 Apps for enterprise, there are optional connected experiences that you may choose to allow your users to access with their organization account.
 For example, the 3D Maps feature in Excel, which uses Bing.

-These are optional connected experiences that are not covered by your organization’s commercial agreement with Microsoft but are governed by separate terms and conditions.
+These are optional connected experiences that aren't covered by your organization’s commercial agreement with Microsoft but are governed by separate terms and conditions.
 Optional connected experiences offered by Microsoft directly to your users are governed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) instead of the [Online Services Terms](https://www.microsoft.com/licensing/product-licensing/products).

 Because these optional connected experiences are governed by separate terms and conditions, you manage them separately from the connected experiences mentioned above.
 As an admin for your organization, you’ll be able to use a policy setting to choose whether to make these optional connected experiences available, as a group, to your users.
 If you don’t configure this policy setting, these optional connected experiences are available to your users.

 Even if you choose to make these optional connected experiences available to your users, your users will have the option to turn these optional connected experiences off as a group by going to the [privacy settings dialog box](https://support.microsoft.com/office/3e7bc183-bf52-4fd0-8e6b-78978f7f121b).
-Your users will only have this choice if they are signed in to Office with their organizational credentials (sometimes referred to as a work or school account), not if they are signed in with a personal email address.
+Your users will only have this choice if they're signed in to Office with their organizational credentials (sometimes referred to as a work or school account), not if they're signed in with a personal email address.

 For more information, see the following articles: